pertti-hallikainen/pertti-hallikainen.github.io/site/content/en/page/about.md

 - I've got a master's degree in physics.
 - Youtube and twitch.tv are my most watched video streaming sites.
 - I won the 1st place trophy from a Magic the Gathering pre-release event in Helsinki back in 2018.
 I enjoy strategy games and card games.
-- I've done volunteer work, but not enough.
+- I've done volunteer work, but not enough to really boast about it.
 - I'm very much interested in game theory, system theory and related topics, for example when applied in the study of climate change or when assessing the societal impact of artificial intelligence.
 I've come to learn there are commonalities between CBT-therapy and stoic philosophy.
-I'm also interested in matters related to seeing, noticing, being seen and wide applications of empathy.
+I'm also interested in matters related to seeing, noticing, being seen and applications of empathy.

 If there's anything else you would like to know about me, I'm your guy to ask.
+You can find my contact information & social links at the bottom of the page.

 ## Professional history